Br34kInFr33/U232-Uploader/README.md

 * mktorrent

 ## Setup for scene axx
+Not ready for scene axx yet.
-1. Activate your quick login option on u232 site.
+<del>1.
+Activate your quick login option on u232 site.
 2. Edit the directory paths, site root, announce url <del>with passkey</del>, quick login, and tmdb api.
-3. Create bot.log file.
+3. Create bot.log file.</del>

 ## Setup for non scene axx
 1. Activate your quick login option on u232 site.